brooklynrail/brooklynrail-platform/content/people/christiana-ine-kimba-boyle.md

 pronouns: she/her
-short_bio: "Curator and art dealer based in New York City, **Christiana Ine-Kimba Boyle** was recently appointed the title of Director of Online Sales at Pace gallery—managing the gallery's digital helm and recent foray into the NFT market.
+short_bio: "Curator and art dealer based in New York City, **Christiana Ine-Kimba Boyle** was recently appointed the title of Director of Online Sales at Pace Gallery—managing the gallery's digital helm and recent foray into the NFT market.
 Christiana made her curatorial debut in April with the group exhibition _Black Femme: Sovereign of WAP and the Virtual Realm_, which featured work by six black female-identifying artists: Caitlin Cherry,